phrack/ShootOFF/README.md

 **There you will find the latest version of ShootOFF, Youtube videos, and more information.**

+*Report a bug: Through this github or via email: project.shootoff@gmail.com*

 An open source, cross-platform framework to enhance laser dry fire training.
 The Shoot: Open Fire Framework (ShootOFF for short) runs on Linux, Mac, and Windows out of the box.

 You can find additional information about using ShootOFF on the wiki: https://github.com/phrack/ShootOFF/wiki